javiersoriano/sentinel-transformations-library/PII-Masking/README.md

 ## Masking last 4 digits of Social Security Number

 The first masking is done on a field called *SSN* which is supposed to contain a Social Security Number.
-The goal is to replace the last 4 numbers in the SSN with Xs, but only when the SSN is valid.
+The goal is to replace the first 5 numbers in the SSN with Xs, but only when the SSN is valid.
 If the SSN is invalid, then we should have an *Invalid SSN* message.
 This is the part of the transformation that does that:

 ```kusto
 source